-A different way of thinking through indigenous issues in modern Australia.
-A Group B Elective.
+A different way of thinking through Indigenous issues in modern Australia.
+A Newington Elective.

 This course pushes beneath those words, to examine the Indigenous cultures that have lived on this continent for over 40,000 years.

-It looks at the history, culture, sport and cuisine of our local indigenous communities.
+It looks at the history, culture, sport and cuisine of our local Indigenous communities.
 Being on Gadigal land, it offers lots of opportunities to work with local groups, elders and communities to understand their cultures and the issues that they face.
-They will have opportunities to work with artists, historians, chefs, and community leaders.
+Students will have opportunities to work with artists, historians, chefs, and community leaders.